SEND information for families

 Sending your child to school

-The government advice is that every child who can be safely cared for at home should be.
-This is an offer to parents and carers and there is no requirement for parents and carers to send their children to school if they do not need or wish to do so.
-For vulnerable children, your child’s social worker will work with you to assess the best option for your child.
+For vulnerable children, your child’s SENCO, teacher or social worker will work with you to assess the best option for your child.
 Schools, childcare providers and colleges are doing everything they can to accommodate the needs of children with EHCPs and children of key workers.

 Any changes to, or reductions in provision during this outbreak will be temporary.
 There will be no permanent change to the EHC plan made as a result of the COVID-19.